sinonjs/fake-timers/Readme.md

 ## Running tests

 Lolex has a comprehensive test suite.
-If you're thinking of contributing bug fixes or suggest new features, you need to make sure you have not broken any tests.
+If you're thinking of contributing bug fixes or suggesting new features, you need to make sure you have not broken any tests.
 You are also expected to add tests for any new behavior.

 ### On node: